 - Employees are trained to investigate violations of the RJC Code of Practices, which include the issues of slavery and human trafficking.

 Harry Winston Inc. has published a statement of compliance with the UK Modern Slavery Act through our parent company, The Swatch Group Ltd.

-Harry Winston has not sourced directly from Myanmar, but rather from trusted and verified suppliers, who certified that their rubies and jadeite, of Burmese origin, were imported during a period of time when there were no international sanctions.
+Harry Winston has not sourced directly from Myanmar, but rather from trusted and verified suppliers, who confirmed through written assurance that their rubies and jadeite, of Burmese origin, were imported during a period of time when there were no international sanctions.
 The Company also took additional measures to verify the importation dates and country of origin documentation for all of its Burmese gemstones were in compliance with current and prior international sanctions.